wichmann-lab/python-psignifit/docs/basic-usage.md

 plt.show()
 ```

-See `this user guide <plot-functions>` to
-learn more about the visualizations.

 ## Next steps

 We covered the basic steps in using *python-psignifit*.
 Please refer to
-the examples following this page to learn how to change the default
+the demo and examples on the left menu to learn how to change the default
 parameters and explore other possibilities.

-The `api_ref` are helpful resources to
+The [API reference](reference/api) contain helpful resources to
 dive deeper.